vhx/vhx-js/README.md

-# VHX Javascript API Client
+# Vimeo OTT/VHX Javascript API Client

-Currently not ready for production use, but in Pre-Release.
-Publishable VHX API keys with limited scope will be required for use.
+Ready for use server-side, using Node.
+Not ready for use client-side, as we currently do not offer public API keys.

 ### Installation

-`npm install vhxjs`
+`npm install @vhx/vhxjs`

 ### Documentation